 How the Sea Dragons of the Faroe Islands work

 The kite it's direct from a control system and rudders while anchored to the sea floor by a cable, with the turbine experiencing a flow of water many times greater than the actual speed of movement.

 The turbine transfers energy to the generator, which transmits electricity through a wire to a ground station.

-Tidal kites operate in tandem with the marine environment in predictable ways and have minimal environmental effect, even on small islands such as the Faroes where there isn't much land other than to house the "receiving station".
+Tidal kites operate in tandem with the marine environment in predictable ways and have minimal environmental effect, even on small islands like the Faroes where there isn't much land other than to house the "receiving station".

 A world kite

-"The new kites will have a range of 12 meters and each can produce 1,2 megawatts of energy, the equivalent of one-tenth of the country's current electricity demand," second Martin Edlund, CEO of Minesto.
+"The new kites will have a range of 12 meters and each can produce 1,2 megawatts of power, the equivalent of one-tenth of the country's current electricity demand," according to Martin Edlund, CEO of Minesto.
 It's not bad, but hunger comes with eating: and one would never want to stop playing with kites.